SAP/open-ux-odata/docs/MockserverAPI.md

 - Service aliases can be used for cleaner, more maintainable code

 See [Cross-Service Communication](./CrossServiceCommunication.md) for detailed usage examples and best practices.

-#### checkSearchQuery

-Check if a mock data entry matches the given search query.

-`checkSearchQuery: (mockData: any, searchQuery: string, odataRequest: ODataRequest) => boolean;`

-- `mockData` - The mock data entry to check
-- `searchQuery` - The search string to match against
-- Returns true if the entry matches the search criteria

-#### checkFilterValue

-Check if a mock data value matches a filter expression.

-`checkFilterValue: (comparisonType: string, mockValue: any, literal: any, operator: string, odataRequest: ODataRequest) => boolean;`

-- `comparisonType` - The type of comparison to perform
-- `mockValue` - The value from the mock data
-- `literal` - The literal value to compare against
-- `operator` - The comparison operator
-- Returns true if the comparison matches

 #### example